 How to Vote By Mail

-Everyone knows that the 2020 presidential election is an important one.
-But due to the COVID-19 pandemic, the process of voting will look much different than in years past.
-A majority of Americans will be sending mail-in votes, rather than casting their ballot in-person at a local polling place.
+Due to the COVID-19 pandemic, the process of voting looked much different in 2020 than in years past.
+Nearly half of Americans sent in their votes by mail, rather than casting their ballot in person at a local polling place.

 Voting by mail — also called absentee voting — is a new process for many people, but it’s not a new concept.
 In fact, residents in Washington, Utah, Oregon, Hawaii, and Colorado vote by mail in every election.
 However, there are some hurdles to absentee voting.
-Not only can ballots get lost in the mail, but the USPS® recently decommissioned some collection boxes, and warned that service delays could keep absentee ballots from getting delivered in time for Election Day.
+In many states, you’ll have to make sure you register for mail-in voting before the November election.

 The election is quickly approaching, and many people are wondering how to vote by mail.
 The process is very simple, but it’s important to be prepared.